balajeetm/balajeetm.github.io/_posts/2017-02-26-tnut-reverse-linked-list-pocket.markdown

 <img style="text-align: center" src="/assets/2017-02-26/chainOfResponsibility.png">

 This was implemented as a [chain of responsibility](https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern), with each shipment site representing a handler with two commands.<br>
-Updating the status triggers a notification on the customer's device.<br>
+Updating the status, triggers a notification on the customer's device.<br>
 Quite often, the handler packaging the item, irrecoverably failed after status update.
 This lead to a series of corrective status updates which could have been prevented had the status been updated only after a successful item packaging to begin with.<br>

 So, the execution of commands at each shipment site was decided to be reversed<br>

 That’s trivial.
-But little B was lost in thought, pondering about something?.<br>
+But little B was lost in thought, pondering about something...<br>
 Well, if you ever knew little B, everything was always more than what meets the eye with him.<br>
 He looked into the distance, eyes transfixed into the unknown...<br>
 As if seeing something, we could not....<br>